dpaws/lambda-ecs-tasks/README.md

-# CloudFormation ECS Tasks Function
+# CloudFormation ECS Task Runner Custom Resource

 This repository defines the Lamdba function `cfnEcsTasks`.

-This function runs ECS tasks and polls the task until successful completion or failure.
+This function is a CloudFormation custom resource that runs ECS tasks and polls the task until successful completion or failure.
+The function will report both ECS task failures and any task that exits with a non-zero code as a failure.

 ## Build Instructions